dltmddbs100/KSIC_Automation/README.md

 | Loss | Custom CrossEntropy | CrossEntropy |
 | Callback | EarlyStop(Acc max) | EarlyStop(Val loss min) |

-+ In HiRoberta, we transform the composition of the loss function in consideration of the designed model characteristics and the competition evaluation formula (main: middle: sub = 1:2:7)
++ In HiRoBERTa, we transform the composition of the loss function in consideration of the designed model characteristics and the competition evaluation formula (main: middle: sub = 1:2:7)
 + Due to imbalanced labels, apply Stratified K-fold strategy and ensemble
 + Finally, ensemble two different 5-fold models and make inference